Educa uses a subject -- teacher(s), child(ren) or centre -- to define form types and attaches to that subject's profile. Learn more about Forms here.

 Use case ideas - child assessments, transition to school statements (where parents can contribute), IEPs that are completed over time.

-What To Use - Child Form or Child Milestone?
+Child Form or Child Milestone?

 - A teacher is the Form Subject.
 Forms can be seen only by admins, the subject and any other teacher or mentor linked to the form when it is created.
 Others can be added or taken off once a form is active.